-15 World Bank.
-2020.
-"FY20 List of Fragile and Conflict-affected Situations."
+16 World Bank.
+2022.
+"FY22 List of Fragile and Conflict-affected Situations."
 World Bank.
-List for 2020 available at http://pubdocs.worldbank.org/en/179011582771134576/FCS-FY20.pdf

-(see Methodology16 for further details, as well as Forest Trends' list of Known Forest Product Export Bans).17
+Available at: http://pubdocs.worldbank.org/en/888211594267968803/FCSList-FY21.pdf effect for at least a majority of the year (see Methodology17 for further details, as well as Forest Trends' list of Known Forest Product Export Restrictions).18

-Partner Country Sawnwood Export Ban (SEB): this refers to the existence of Partner Country regulations that partially or completely prohibit the export of sawnwood.
+Partner Country Sawnwood Export Restriction (SER): this refers to the existence of Partner Country regulations that partially or completely prohibit the export of sawnwood.
 Exports of sawnwood from countries with active Sawnwood Export Bans signal a need for additional risk assessment and mitigation actions to ensure the legality of such trade.
-The year a SEB is considered "active" is the year following the passage of the relevant law or laws in order to ensure that the policy is in force for the entire year of Comtrade data (see Methodology18 for further details, as well as Forest Trends' list of Known Forest Product Export Bans).19
+For the purposes of trade data, a SER is considered "active" in years in which the SER is reported to be in effect for at least a majority of the year (see Methodology19 for further details, as well as Forest Trends' list of Known Forest Product Export Restrictions).20